 But if your state of happiness isn’t genuine, can you ‘trick’ yourself into being happy?

-Why Doesn’t Pretending To Be Happy Make You Happier?
+Why Doesn’t Pretending to Be Happy Make You Happier?

-If you act happy, content, and grateful, you’ll attract these feelings.
+You may jump straight to the Law of Attraction to answer this question.
+After all, like attracts like, right?
+If you act happy, content, and grateful, you’ll attract these positive feelings.
 However, this isn’t necessarily true.

 You’re Pretending, Not Feeling